Woven baskets and handmade art on display at Ubud Art Market, Bali

 When it comes to food and produce markets, keep in mind that food and hygiene standards aren’t as high in Bali as in many Western countries.
 Fruit should be washed and any hot snacks or meals need to be purchased from reputable venues only.
 By taking food safety precautions, you reduce your risk of coming down with the dreaded Bali Belly.

-One final factor to consider at Bali’s markets is what you are allowed to bring back to your home country.
+One final factor to consider at Bali’s markets is what you are allowed to bring back as souvenirs to your home country.
 In Australia, for example, it’s not allowed to enter the country with fresh fruits, vegetables or meats, and certain items like fireworks and knives are not allowed either.
 Other items like wood carvings, coffee, spices or preserves need to be declared upon entry.

-Bali’s Best Markets 2023
+Bali’s Best Markets 2024

 Local women in market stall at Badung Market, Bali